-KTF88009 21 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQTHADAKVQVLDNENVSNGCVSKILGRYYETGSIRP 98 Move past the list of aligned proteins (why XP_019934242 24 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 87 not just hide the Descriptions view).
-XP_019639894 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHQGARPCDISRLLQVSNGCVSKILGRYYETGSIRP 90 J 1 / XP_021119622 56 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 119 At the ten of the actual alignment set View XP_014740092 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 At the top of the actual alignment, set View XP_016393650 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 82 Format to Plain Text ( and then hide the XP_006747206 5 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQTHADAKVQVLDNQNVSNGCVSKILGRYYETGSIRP 82 Descriptions again??), this being the easiest XP_010794782 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 95 format to understand in a hurry.
-The XP_008685073 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 68 alignment will have very ragged ends, but XP_020934298 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 130 the important region of 120 or so amino XP_014740088 6 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 1 0 BAQ59166 12 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 75 acids representing the PAX domain is really XP_013814719 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 quite impressive.
-In particular, the isoform XP_012229173 -GHSGVNQLGGVFVGGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 5a insertion is very convincing.
-XP_023502324 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 125 XP_016339218 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 97 Cobalt achieves such high quality alignment, XP_012694532 6 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 ELW72394 5 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 68 partially, by considering the position of XP_017581117 HSGVNQLGGVFVNGRPLPDTTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 104 matches with domain and motif databases in XP_014003571 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 87 addition to sequence composition.
-Another XP_012694533 6 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 example of the use of more information О₩К17789 45 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 108 leading to improved analysis results.
-XP_019594146 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 81 reading to improved unaryous results.
-XP_007239847 HSGVNQLGGVFVNGRPLPDTTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 87 More on MSA later.
-XP_019494994 67 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 130 PNJ68815 5 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQTHADAKVQVLDNQNVSNGCVSKILGRYYETGSIRP 82
+7 KTF88009 21 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQTHADAKVQVLDNENVSNGCVSKILGRYYETGSIRP 98 Move past the list of aligned proteins (why XP_019934242 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 87 not just hide the Descriptions view).
+XP_019639894 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHQGARPCDISRLLQVSNGCVSKILGRYYETGSIRP 90 not just mue the Deserptions view).
+XP_021119622 56 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 119 At the top of the actual alignment, set View XP_014740092 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 Format to Plain Text (and then hide the XP_016393650 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 82 × XP_006747206 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQTHADAKVQVLDNQNVSNGCVSKILGRYYETGSIRP 82 Descriptions again??), this being the easiest XP_010794782 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 95 format to understand in a hurry.
+The XP_008685073 5 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 68 alignment will have very ragged ends, but XP_020934298 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 130 the important region of 120 or so amino XP_014740088 6 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 BAQ59166 12 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 75 acids representing the PAX domain is really XP_013814719 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 quite impressive.
+In particular, the isoform XP_012229173 5 -GHSGVNQLGGVFVGGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 5a insertion is very convincing.
+XP_023502324 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 125 , XP_016339218 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 97 Cobalt achieves such high quality XP_012694532 6 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 alignment, partially, by considering the ELW72394 5 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 68 XP_017581117 HSGVNQLGGVFVNGRPLPDTTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 104 position of matches with domain and motif XP_014003571 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 87 databases in addition to sequence XP_012694533 6 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 69 composition.
+Another example of the use of OWK17789 45 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 108 more information leading to improved XP_019594146 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 81 analysis results.
+XP_007239847 24 HSGVNQLGGVFVNGRPLPDTTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 87 anarysis results. ✓ XP_019494994 67 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQVSNGCVSKILGRYYETGSIRP 130 More on MSA later.
+PNJ68815 5 HSGVNQLGGVFVNGRPLPDSTRQKIVELAHSGARPCDISRILQTHADAKVQVLDNQNVSNGCVSKILGRYYETGSIRP 82 WINC OIL WISA Later.